 A More Equitable MayDay

-What MayDay Artists Tell Us
+What MayDay Artists Have Told Us

 HOBT's MayDay process brought together the work of up to 1,000 people to build a parade, festival and ceremony attended by thousands on the first Sunday in May.
 Nearly every aspect of the parade and ceremony were built from scratch each year in a community build process that did not begin until April.
 Artistic creation of this scale in such a brief timeline fosters a sense of urgency that asked too few people to do too much work over too short a period of time, for too little compensation, particularly artists of color.
 The feverish pace of the work did not make time to address microaggressions, opaque decision-making, and cultural appropriation.
 It also replicated systemic oppressions of unpaid emotional labor for women and femmes and communities of color.